Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: 100 pc white dwarf samples

 \subsubsection{DESI}

-The Dark Energy Spectroscopic Instrument (DESI) Data Release~1 \citep{DESI_2025} provides spectra for around 18\,million unique objects and is mainly planned to observe distant galaxies and quasars to explore the nature of dark energy.
-However, during periods affected by lunar light contamination or twilight, the survey will target nearby bright galaxies and stars, including white dwarfs, as part of its `bright' programme.
-It employs a less biased spectroscopic target selection \citep{Manser_2024} than the SDSS I–IV catalogues.
-Based on the input catalogue of \citet{GentileFusillo_2019}, DESI chooses white dwarf targets largely at random from its input catalogue, within its field of view and magnitude limits, immediately prior to each observation.
-The full DESI DR1 white dwarf sample contains over 41\,000 white dwarfs at high spectroscopic signal-to-noise and resolution of $R \approx 2000-5000$.
-When we limit the sample to those within 100\,pc, with a probability of being a white dwarf above 0.75, and within the mass range $0.54-1.34$\,M$_{\odot}$, the DESI DR1 100\,pc sample contains 2978 white dwarfs.
+The Dark Energy Spectroscopic Instrument (DESI) Data Release~1 \citep{DESI_2025} provides medium-resolution spectra ($R \approx$ 2000--5000) for around 18\,million unique objects and is mainly planned to observe distant galaxies and quasars to explore the nature of dark energy.
+However, during periods affected by lunar light contamination or twilight, the survey will target nearby bright galaxies and stars, including white dwarfs, as part of its `bright' programme \citep{Cooper_2023}.
+Using an analogue to the \textit{Gaia} DR2 catalogue of \citet{GentileFusillo_2019} as input catalogue, DESI chooses white dwarf targets largely at random, within its field of view and magnitude limits, immediately prior to each observation.
+This results in a less biased spectroscopic target selection \citep{Manser_2024} than the SDSS I–IV catalogues.

+To define the DESI DR1 100\,pc white dwarf sample, we downloaded the full DESI DR1 dataset\footnote{\url{https://data.desi.lbl.gov/public/dr1/}} and performed a cross-match with the \textit{Gaia} EDR3 catalogue of \citet{GentileFusillo_2021} using the unique \textit{Gaia} DR2 identifier.
+This yielded a total of 43\,440 unique sources with at least one DESI spectrum.
+Keeping only objects within 100\,pc, with a probability $P_{\rm WD}\geq 0.75$, and within the mass range $0.54-1.34$\,M$_{\odot}$, we obtained a final sample of 2978 white dwarfs.
 The sky footprint of this sample can be seen in the middle left of Fig.\,\ref{fig:footprints}, compared with our simulated footprint in the middle right.